GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">A Case Study on Authenticator Disaster Recovery and Business Continuity</h4>
     <p class="usa-alert__text">
-      Agencies need a plan or approved alternative when a user doesn't have a PIV credential or if the PIV validation infrastructure is compromised or unavailable.
+      Agencies need an approved alternative when a user doesn't have a PIV credential or the PIV validation infrastructure is compromised or unavailable.
 In May 2022, Microsoft released a patch that changed how PKI certificates (including PIV credential certificates) are mapped in Active Directory.
 These changes broke certificate-based authentication for many agencies that mapped PKI certificates using the User Principal Name (usually an email address).
-This patch also caught a lot of agencies off guard as they saw rolling outages as Domain Controllers updated.
+This patch also caught a lot of agencies off guard as they experienced rolling outages as Domain Controllers updated.
 For agencies that only relied on PIV credentials, this was a dire risk management decision to apply an agency–wide password exception or run vulnerable servers.
 CISA <a class="usa-link" href="https://www.cisa.gov/guidance-applying-june-microsoft-patch-tuesday-update-cve-2022-26925" target="_blank" rel="noopener noreferrer">released guidance on applying the Microsoft patch</a> outlining remediation steps which included applying the patch and turning on a compatibility mode.
 This compatibility mode is only temporary, and agencies must either manually or determine an automated way to update certificate mapping to a stronger method identified by Microsoft, such as by a subject key identifier.
 Some agencies took action to have a comparable alternative authenticator as either an ongoing secondary option or as a backup in case there is another potential compromise of PKI validation software or with PKI certificates directly.
-Microsoft has set a Full Enforcement Mode date from November 14, 2023 to February 11, 2025.
+Microsoft may enable a Full Enforcement Mode from November 14, 2023, to February 11, 2025.
     </p>
   </div>
 </div>

 # Run a FIDO2 Pilot

-An agency's journey toward a passwordless future typically starts with a pilot.
+An agency's journey toward a passwordless environment typically starts with a pilot.
 Follow these three steps from the FIDO2 CoA to plan and execute a successful FIDO2 pilot.

 [Step 1 - Recognize authentication patterns and use cases](#step-1---recognize-authentication-patterns-and-use-cases) where your agency uses an exception authenticator.<br>
 [Step 2 - Identify available solutions](#step-2---identify-available-solutions), which may include procuring FIDO2 security keys.<br>